Skip to Main Content

 • Check to see if someone has written a bibliography for the particular topic.
 This could be in book or article form.
 For example, Susan M. Boland & Therese Clarke Arado, O Brave New World - Electronic Voting Machines and Internet Voting: An Annotated Bibliography, 27 N. Ill.
 U. L. Rev. 313 (2007).

-• Click on the Request button.
+• Click on the Send Request button.

-• Click on the Submit button.
+• Click on the Send Request button.

+The book will be delivered to the Law Library and we will deliver it to you when it arrives.
+Be aware that it may take 7 or more days to arrive.
 Note that even if checking out a book for a faculty member, YOU and not the faculty member are responsible for that book unless you have checked out that book as an authorized faculty borrower under the faculty member's account.
 Be sure and renew and return your books as needed.
-Renew books or check due dates.
+Be sure and renew and return your books as needed.
+Check your account to see when books are due or renew books at My Library Card.

 WorldCat Catalog